bobthecow/homebrew-php/README.md

 ### PHP Extension definitions

 PHP Extensions MUST be prefixed with `phpVERSION`.
-For example, instead of the `Solr` formula for PHP53 in `solr.rb`, we would have `Php53Solr` inside of `php53-solr.rb`.
+For example, instead of the `Solr` formula for PHP54 in `solr.rb`, we would have `Php54Solr` inside of `php54-solr.rb`.
 This is to remove any possible conflicts with mainline homebrew formulae.

-The template for the `php53-example` pecl extension would be as follows.
+The template for the `php54-example` pecl extension would be as follows.
 Please use it as an example for any new extension formulae:

     require File.join(File.dirname(__FILE__), 'abstract-php-extension')

-    class Php53Example < AbstractPhpExtension
+    class Php54Example < AbstractPhpExtension
       homepage 'http://pecl.php.net/package/example'
       url 'http://pecl.php.net/get/example-1.0.tgz'
       md5 'SOMEHASHHERE'
       version '1.0'
       head 'https://svn.php.net/repository/pecl/example/trunk', :using => :svn

+      depends_on 'autoconf' => :build
+      depends_on 'php54' if ARGV.include?('--with-homebrew-php') && !Formula.factory('php54').installed?

       def install
         Dir.chdir "example-#{version}" unless ARGV.build_head?